-These mess ages indicate conditions, which may require little or no intervention.
+These messages indicate conditions, which may require little or no intervention.
 Message: Meaning: Action: No sorts to rebuild The link does not contain any sort definitions.
 There are no sorts to rebuild.
 None.
 Message: Meaning: Action: Data file not found The requested link refers to a data file which does not exist or is not available with the current directory configuration.
 Check that all required directories are accessible.
 Depending on the application, no action may be necessary.
 Message: Meaning: Action: Can't lock file The link's data and/or sort file is currently in use.
 Determine where the file is in use; rebuild sorts when the file is available.
 Message: Meaning: Action: Operator access/Terminal access Operator/Terminal access to the specified link was denied.
 Check the operator code/terminal ID code that attempted to access the link.
 Check the Operator/Terminal Access Code fields in the link header.
 Message: Meaning: Action: Terminated by user The sort rebuild process has been stopped by the operator.
-None. unusable de Next, detern sages indicate conditions where the link's sorts cannot be rebuilt because of missing or efinitions or files.
-The response is to first identify the missing or unusable definition or file. nine if that definition name or file name is correct.
-If the name is correct, determine why it does fore attempting to create the definition or file.
+None.
+These messages indicate conditions where the link's sorts cannot be rebuilt because of missing or unusable definitions or files.
+The response is to first identify the missing or unusable definition or file.
+Next, determine if that definition name or file name is correct.
+If the name is correct, determine why it does not exist before attempting to create the definition or file.
 Message: Meaning: Action: Link not found The requested link does not exist.
 Check that the requested link name is correct.
 If the name is correct, you may need to create the link definition.
 Message: Meaning: Action: Format not found The requested link uses a format definition that does not exist.
 Check that the name in the link's format field is correct.
 Message: Meaning: Action: Text file not found The text field file specified in the link cannot be found.
 Check the text field file in the link header.
-Officer the text field life in the lift fleader.
 Message: Meaning: Action: Format corrupt The requested link refers to a format definition, which contains an internal conflict.
 Run the Dictionary Update utility to obtain a detailed analysis of this problem.
-Meaning: Action: Format corrupt The requested link refers to a format definition, which contains an internal conflict.
-Run the Dictionary Update utility to obtain a detailed analysis of this problem. sages indicate conditions where the link's sorts cannot be rebuilt due to a definition or file size Meaning: Action: Format corrupt The requested link refers to a format definition, which contains an internal conflict.
-Run the Dictionary Update utility to obtain a detailed analysis of this problem. sages indicate conditions where the link's sorts cannot be rebuilt due to a definition or file size
+These messages indicate conditions where the link's sorts cannot be rebuilt due to a definition or file size or type mismatch.
+Message: Meaning: Action: Link type mismatch The link's file type does not match the data file type.
+Check the Link File Type and Data File fields in the link header.
+Message: Meaning: Can't rebuild type U The link's File Type field is U (a text file).
+Sorts cannot be rebuilt for these links.